cython/cython/docs/src/userguide/extension_types.rst

 Properties
 ============

-You can declare properties in an extension class using the same syntax as in ordinary Python code
+You can declare properties in an extension class using the same syntax as in ordinary Python code:

 .. tabs::